liquinlab/elm-smile/docs/developing.md

   ready in 283ms.
 ```

-If you open `http://localhost:3000/` in your browser[^mac] it will show you a
+If you open the link shown after `Local:` (in this case,
-live demo of your web experiment.
-This website will automatically refresh and
+`http://localhost:3000/`) in your browser[^mac] it will show you a live demo of
-change as you make modifications to your code.
-That's all you need to get
+your web experiment.
+This website will automatically refresh and change as you
-started.
+make modifications to your code.
+That's all you need to get started.

 [^mac]:
     On Mac if you press the Command (⌘) key while clicking the link it will open